 "It was the worst news – shock disbelief – the kids each call 3 or 4 x a day."

-I was leaving a night class when my Dad called.
-He didn't have to say a word, I could tell by his voice.
-I've heard that voice only once since, when my brother got in a terrible car accident, and now every time I answer a call from him I feel a slight twinge of fear I'll hear it again.
-I remember the exact turn I was making when my father gave me the news – Charles Street to Northern Parkway – Nonnie..it’s the worst case scenario…it’s Pancreatic Cancer.
+I was leaving a night class when my dad called.
+He didn't have to say a word; I could tell by his voice.
+I've heard that voice only once since, when my brother got in a terrible car accident.
+Now every time I answer a call from my dad, I feel a slight twinge of fear I'll hear it again.
+I remember the exact turn I was making when my father gave me the news: Charles Street to Northern Parkway.
+Nonnie, it’s the worst case scenario.
+It’s Pancreatic Cancer.

-My mother's handwritting flows across the page as if she we’re writting in a row boat on a rocky sea,
+My mother's handwriting flows across the page as if she were in a row boat on a rocky sea:

 There are blessings – John loves me so and he’s dropped everything for me.
 The kids have rallied.
 He needs them so and I think my starting to study the Bible this summer was no coincidence….But what do I know about Gods plan?
 But I know he has one."

-Friday November 4th: Official Diagnosis: Pancreatic Cancer with Liver Metastasis
+Friday November 4th: Official Diagnosis of Pancreatic Cancer with Liver Metastasis

-Tuesday November 8th would be her first Cancer Treatment and in between there we’re still more conversations and decisions.
-My mother felt empathy for her poor doctor although she called him her fatalistic family physician.
-I feel bad for him now too, put in the position of being so frank and honest, but at the time I hated him – hated him.
+Tuesday November 8th would be her first Cancer Treatment and, in between, there were still more conversations and decisions.
+My mother felt empathy for her poor doctor, although she called him her fatalistic family physician.
+I feel bad for him now too, put in the position of being so frank and honest—but at the time I hated him.
+Hated him.

 ‘I know he believes I’ve got 6 months to live and shouldn’t spend them hurry scurrying around away from home and family looking for miracle treatments.”